RedisBloom/RedisBloom/docs/Bloom_Commands.md

 ### Parameters:

-* **key**: The key under which the filter is to be found
+* **key**: The key under which the filter is found
 * **error_rate**: The desired probability for false positives.
-This should be a decimal value between 0 and 1.
+The rate is a decimal value between 0 and 1.
 For example, for a desired false positive rate of 0.1% (1 in 1000), error_rate should be set to 0.001.
 * **capacity**: The number of entries intended to be added to the filter.
-    Performance will begin to degrade after adding more items than this number.
-The actual degradation will depend on how far the limit has been exceeded.
-Performance will degrade linearly as the number of entries grow exponentially.
+    Performance begins to degrade after adding more items than this number.
+The actual degradation depends on how far the limit has been exceeded.
+Performance degrades linearly as the number of entries grows exponentially.

 Optional parameters:

 * **NONSCALING**: Prevents the filter from creating additional sub-filters if initial capacity is reached.
 Non-scaling filters requires slightly less memory than their scaling counterparts.
-The filter will return an error once `capacity` is reached.
+The filter returns an error when `capacity` is reached.
 * **expansion**: When `capacity` is reached, an additional sub-filter is created.
 The size of the new sub-filter is the size of the last sub-filter multiplied by `expansion`.
-If the number of elements to be stored in the filter is unknown, `expansion` of 2 or more is recommended to reduce the number of sub-filters, else, `expansion` of 1 is recommended to reduce memory consumption.
-Default expansion value is 2.
+If the number of elements to be stored in the filter is unknown, we recommend that you use an `expansion` of 2 or more to reduce the number of sub-filters.
+Otherwise, we recommend that you use an `expansion` of 1 to reduce memory consumption.
+The default expansion value is 2.

 ### Complexity